Survivor buffs and tribe flags

 Now you need to cut a rectangle out of your fabric, and the size will depend on how stretchy your fabric is.
 I cut mine to 20″ wide and 18″ tall.
 You need it to be big enough to stretch around a person’s head comfortably, so do some experimenting to get the right size for your particular fabric.

 Use the sewing machine to sew the side seam with a row of zigzag stitches.
 Using zigzag instead of straight stitches will allow the seam to stretch after it’s sewn.

 Then just flip it inside out and that’s it!
 Because the jersey knit doesn’t unravel, you don’t need to hem up the other edges.

 Aren’t these just fantastic?
 They can be worn as headbands, as wristbands, around the neck, or just about anywhere you want.
 Be sure to make enough for each member of each tribe!

-The last thing we needed for the tribes to show their identities was a pair of tribe flags.
+The other thing we needed for the tribes to show their identities was a pair of tribe flags.
 While the flags on the TV show are usually horizontal and hung between two poles, we felt that would not be easy to move around.
 We opted to follow tradition from some of the earlier seasons and make a vertical flag on a single pole so that a member of each tribe could carry it to challenges and stab it into the sand.

 First, the hardware: to make two flags, you’ll need four 3/4″ wooden dowel rods that are about 30″ long, two 1″x2″ wooden stakes that are 6′ long, and two 3″ machine screws with wingnuts.
 Use a saw to cut the ends of the stakes at a sharp angle so that they’ll be easier to stick into the sand/dirt.